JKamue/EasyOpenAiTools/README.md

 ### Creating a Model

-To create a model you need to supply an OpenAiModelSettings Object containing the following information:
+To start a cjat you need to supply an OpenAiSettings Object containing the following information:
 - Your Api Key
 - The Type of Model you want to use (currently Gpt3.5 or Gpt4)
 - The initial prompt telling the model how to behave [check here for inspiration](https://platform.openai.com/docs/guides/prompt-engineering/tactics)